dilbot-cot/oct23-t3a1-workbook/README.md

 2. Collaboration: Openness to feedback and adaptability to change.
 3. Project Management: Working on prioritisation and familitarity with project management tools and methadologies (EG. Agile).
 4. Business Requirements: Ability to understand/interpret the business needs of the client into technical requirements.
 5. User Experience and User Interface Design: Understanding the principles of UX/UI design to create an appealing website.

+### 5. With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

+<strong>Flask API project</strong>
+- Backend Development: Proficient knowledge of Python and the Flask framework was essential for building the application's logic.
+- Database Management: A thorough understanding of relational databases, specifically PostgreSQL, and ORM tools like SQLAlchemy, was crucial for efficient data handling.
+- API design: Skills in creating and managing various API endpoints were necessary for effective data retrieval and manipulation.
+- Version control and documentation: Utilizing Git for version control and maintaining clear documentation in the README file were key practices.
+- Security and Authentication: Implementing JWT for secure authentication and session management was vital to ensure user data integrity and privacy.
+- Application configuration: Effective management of the application through configuration files streamlined various environmental settings.
+- Dependency Management: Proper understanding and management of project dependencies, as listed in the requirements.txt, ensured smooth setup and deployment processes.
+- Application architecture: Carefully structuring the application into models, controllers, and various components facilitated a modular and maintainable codebase.